How Developers Engineer Test Cases: An Observational Study: Threats to Validity

-Most of the analysis was conducted by the first author of this paper (the only author that speaks the language that participants spoke in the video).
-As explained in the methodology section of this paper, the first author transcribed the videos.
-To avoid any possible mistakes, the first author watched every video at least twice.
-The second author of this paper then watched three randomly chosen videos, following the notes (written in English) to confirm that the notes reflected the observed behaviour.
-With the observation documents in hands, the first author then fully coded the document, which was then reviewed by the second author.
 Even with all the checks, we agree that the analysis may reflect, even unconsciously, the first author's views on testing.
 For transparency, we make the readers aware that the first author is an expert in the area of software testing, and is aware of the current state-of-the-art tools, techniques, and practices being published in both the academic and in the technical fields.
-The first author has also authored two technical books on software testing, one about Test-Driven Development~\cite{aniche-book-1} and one about test automation~\cite{aniche-book-2}, and it is currently responsible for the software testing course offered in the computer science bachelor at Delft University of Technology.\footnote{\url{https://studiegids.tudelft.nl/a101_displayCourse.do?course_id=55100}}
+The first author has also authored two technical books on software testing, one about Test-Driven Development~\cite{aniche-book-1} and one about test automation~\cite{aniche-book-2}, and is currently responsible for the software testing course offered in the computer science bachelor at Delft University of Technology.\footnote{\url{https://studiegids.tudelft.nl/a101_displayCourse.do?course_id=55100}}

 In addition, analyzing the participants' behaviour is a complex task as it involves understanding their concrete actions and thoughts that they verbally explain.
 We made sure to annotate only behaviours that were made explicit by either actions or words.
 This means that our results do not contain implicit actions or intentions that developers might have had in their minds, but that were never vocalized.